skeema/skeema/doc/options.md

 **Type** | string
 **Restrictions** | To specify multiple values, use a comma-separated list

 This option specifies which problems are treated as *warnings* by Skeema's linter.
+This affects the CLI's `skeema lint` command, as well as the [Skeema.io CI service](https://www.skeema.io/ci).

 Warnings are displayed, but are not considered fatal.
 The exit code of `skeema lint` will be non-zero if any warnings were emitted.
+Meanwhile, the CI service will report a neutral status for any commit or pull request that had a warning.

 See the [errors](#errors) option for valid values (problem names).
 You may specify zero or more of those values.

 If the same problem name is listed in both [errors](#errors) and [warnings](#warnings), the former takes precedence, meaning the problem is treated as an error and not as a warning.

-Currently, in Skeema v1.2, this option only affects `skeema lint`.
-In future versions of Skeema, this option will also affect `skeema diff` and `skeema push`, which will automatically lint any new or changed objects.
+Currently, in Skeema CLI v1.2, this option only affects `skeema lint`.
+In future versions of the Skeema CLI, this option will also affect `skeema diff` and `skeema push`, which will automatically lint any new or changed objects.
 If any warnings are triggered, they will be displayed and tallied, but they will not block the push process.

 ### workspace